Ron Dennis: The 2000s

 The start of the 2007 season saw McLaren a strong challenger for the world championships, with both Fernando Alonso and Lewis Hamilton in contention for the drivers' championship.
 However, throughout the season the team suffered from the in-fighting between Alonso and Hamilton; Dennis always advocated treating his two drivers equally, however after the Chinese Grand Prix, he said "We weren't racing Kimi, we were basically racing Fernando."
 The Times said his comments "made a nonsense of his claims to be treating his drivers equitably in the World Championship run-in" but the team's insistence on parity until the very final race in Brazil underlined Dennis's core philosophy even if it ultimately lost the team the world championship.
 The season was also notable for the 2007 Formula One espionage controversy, where the team was judged to have been complicit in the theft and use of Ferrari intellectual property, fined a record $100 million by the FIA, and stripped of all constructor championship points for the season.

+The 2008 season saw Alonso leave McLaren to return to Renault with Renault driver Heikki Kovalainen replacing Alonso.
+2008 would see McLaren fight Ferrari and BMW Sauber for both world championships with McLaren finishing second in the constructors championship, 21 points behind Ferrari and McLaren driver Lewis Hamilton dramatically winning the drivers championship (Mclaren's first drivers title since 1999, their 12th overall title and the 10th won under Dennis) by one point over Ferrari's Felipe Massa after passing Toyota's Timo Glock on the last lap at the season finale in Brazil.
+Following the 2008 season, Dennis stepped down as team principal of McLaren handing the reigns over to Martin Whitmarsh but he remained as CEO of the McLaren Group and took a new role in McLaren Automotive.